-- ZUCCHINI – try to use a mandoline to slice them.
-Zucchini need to be as thin as possible so they won’t absorb so much oil.
-When frying, add them in small batches so they won’t overlap and prevent it from frying evenly.
+- ZUCCHINI – If you can, use zucchine romanesche.
+Otherwise, use regular Italian zucchini and preferably a mandoline to slice them.
+They need to be as thin as possible so they won’t absorb so much oil.

 - CHEESE – The traditional recipe calls for Provolone del Monaco, a spicy semi-hard cheese from the Sorrento peninsula.
 However, this cheese has a DOP status. which means is not so easy (or cheap) to find it outside Italy.
 If you can’t find Provolone del Monaco, use another semi-hard provolone or caciocavallo.

-- BASIL – Don’t chop it, instead, tear the leaves with your hands, right away when you need it in the recipe.
+- BASIL – Don’t chop it, instead, tear the leaves with your hands, right into the pan with the pasta.

 - PASTA – Spaghetti is the first choice just as the name of this dish indicates.
-You can add any kind of spaghetti, just make sure don’t over cook them as they need to finish the cooking in the pan with the condiment.
+You can add any kind of spaghetti, just make sure don’t overcook it as it needs to finish the cooking in the pan with the condiment.

 - OIL – The traditional recipe is made with extra virgin olive oil.
 But of course, is up to you.
-You can also use a normal olive oil, specially if extra virgin is expensive where you live or not so easy to find.
+You can also use normal olive oil, especially if the extra virgin is expensive where you live or not so easy to find.

 - GARLIC – Lightly smashed with the skin on.
-You need only a subtle aroma, so discard it after, as the recipe suggest.
+You need only a subtle aroma, so discard it after, as the recipe suggests.

 - SALT – Remember that cheese adds salt as well, so pay attention to not add so much extra.

-- PEPPER – Just a little bit right before serving, freshly grounded.
+- PEPPER – Just a little bit right before serving, freshly cracked.

 Place fried zucchini on a paper towel-lined plate to drain oil.
 Once all zucchini are done, sprinkle with a pinch of salt and a few hand-torn basil leaves.

-Bring to boil a large pot of water.
-Add salt and cook the spaghetti until very al dente accordingly to the package instructions.
+Add salt to the pot with boiling water and cook the spaghetti until very al dente according to the package instructions.

 While the pasta is cooking, heat 1 tablespoon of extra virgin olive oil in a sauté pan over medium-high heat.
 Stir the garlic until fragrant, then remove it from the pan.

 Add zucchini to the pan, reserving some for garnish.
-Pour a ladleful or two of the cooking water and stir in the zucchini, mix for two minutes to rehydrate the vegetables.
+Pour a ladleful of the pasta cooking water and stir in the zucchini, mix for two minutes to rehydrate the vegetables.

-Add pasta and the cheeses, pour another ladleful of cooking water, more hand-torn basil and turn off the heat.
+Add pasta, provolone and parmigiano reggiano cheese.
+Pour another ladleful of the cooking water, and more hand-torn basil and then turn off the heat.

-Mix (mantecate) spaghetti alla Nerano thoroughly for one more minute or until the cheese has melted and turned into a creamy sauce that perfectly coats the pasta.
+Stir (mantecate) spaghetti thoroughly for one minute or until the cheese has melted and turned into a creamy sauce that perfectly coats the pasta.

 Place spaghetti on a serving plate.
-Top with the remaining zucchini, a little bit of pepper and more grated parmigiano reggiano.
-And there you go, your spaghetti alla Nerano are ready to be enjoyed!
+Top with the remaining zucchini, a little bit of pepper, and more grated parmigiano.
+And there you go, your spaghetti alla Nerano is ready to be enjoyed!